WTLA

 WTLA (1200 AM; "ESPN Radio 97.7") is a commercial radio station licensed to North Syracuse, New York, and serving the Syracuse metropolitan area.
-The station is owned by Galaxy Communications and airs a sports radio format.
-Programming is also simulcast on co-owned AM 1440 WSGO in Oswego, New York.
+The station is owned by Galaxy Media Partners and airs a sports radio format.
+Programming is also simulcast on co-owned WSGO (1400 AM) in Oswego, New York.

 WTLA operates with 1,000 watts.
-Because 1200 AM is a clear channel frequency reserved for Class A WOAI San Antonio, WTLA uses a directional antenna at night to avoid interference when radio waves travel farther.
+Because 1200 AM is a clear channel frequency reserved for Class A station WOAI in San Antonio, WTLA uses a directional antenna at night to avoid interference when radio waves travel farther.
 WTLA's transmitter is off Davis Road North in Cicero, New York, near Interstate 481.
 WTLA also is heard on 120-watt FM translator W249BC at 97.7 MHz in nearby Mattydale, New York.

 Programming

 WTLA and WSGO have several local weekday sports shows, in middays and afternoon drive time.
 The rest of the schedule features programming from ESPN Radio, the Syracuse ISP Sports Network (carrying Syracuse University sports), the New York Giants Radio Network and the NFL on Westwood One.
 WTLA/WSGO had previously carried New York Mets baseball games until the New York Mets Radio Network was discontinued in 2019 due to the high cost of satellite time.